We Are The Best

 To celebrate their decade-long journey from "playing small clubs to small groups of stunned individuals" to "playing to small groups of stunned individuals in small clubs", The Chap have put out a 'best of' that no one will buy.
 Its title is no idle boast, though, as the lucky stunned will attest.
 I became one shortly after the troupe rambled on to a Venn Festival stage in 2006, looking as if they'd come on holiday by mistake.

 But here was the weirdest part: they spoke and sang in mellifluous Radio 4 tones.
 The pop brain isn’t equipped to process that.
 We can all guess what lurks behind the deceived pronunciation of mockney skifflers or mid-Atlantic punk-funkers from Surrey, but to have it rubbed in your face like that?
 Unusual.
-I began to see in them the return of the repressed, the id of the indie scene; a monster turning up at festival gatherings, making it Pimms O’Clock and blurting out the wannabe cool kids’ dirty secrets in their true voices, while getting more uninhibitedly physical than those kids would ever dare.
+I began to see in them the return of the repressed, the id of the indie scene.
+A monster turning up at festival gatherings, making it Pimms O’Clock and blurting out the wannabe cool kids’ dirty secrets in their true voices, while getting downer and dirtier than those kids would ever dare.

 Take ‘Woop Woop’, which lists aloud the inexorable progress their competition at the time furtively craved – "Garage rock; album launch; chart success; interview; New York, Tokyo; hotel room; loneliness; suicide" – then celebrates the tragic adventure with a brassy fanfare.
 The Chap’s vocal output is equal parts strait-laced squareness and involuntary guttural ejaculation: ‘Le Theme’ is purely growls and screams, and other never-hits are peppered with “Hargh!”
 "Hoo-hah!"
 “Swoosh!”
 “Pif-af!” and more. (‘Long Distance Lovin’, from 2005’s Ham, takes the Tourette’s tendency still further, looping whistles into a hooky outlet for the loverman’s anxiety.)
 Rather than a neat postmodern exercise in the mould of The Flying Lizards, The Chap are surrealists red in tooth and claw.

 All of which is strangely satisfying on a gut level, but often emotion also oozes out.
-As on, er, ‘(I Am) Oozing Emotion’, their first nearly-hit.
-The full lyrics – “Give me a contract, give me a sign / give me a t-t-t-t-baby / I've been waiting for so long / I am oozing emotion” – are delivered with a New Orderish vulnerability as disco rock sweeps your feet out; they could as easily refer to marriage and kids as to a record deal.
-The Chap can do swoony (‘Auto Where To’ is their ‘Cars and Girls’) and sublime: on ‘Clissold Park’ Claire Hope repeats a list of innocuous aspirations (daily running, baking) as a loose, droney ambience builds to a gorgeous tumult; it begins to contain multitudes.
+As on, well, ‘(I Am) Oozing Emotion’, their first nearly-hit.
+The full lyrics – “Give me a contract, give me a sign / give me a t-t-t-t-baby / I've been waiting for so long / I am oozing emotion” – are delivered with a New Orderish vulnerability as disco rock sweeps your feet out.
+They could as easily refer to marriage and kids as to a record deal.
+The Chap can do swoony (‘Auto Where To’ is their ‘Cars and Girls’) and sublime.
+On ‘Clissold Park’ Claire Hope repeats a list of innocuous aspirations (daily running, baking) as a loose, droney ambience builds to a gorgeous tumult; it begins to contain multitudes.